CodeYourFuture/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Krishan kumar
-- Your City:
+- Your City: West Midlands
-- Your Slack Name:
+- Your Slack Name: Krishan kumar

 # Homework Details

-- Module:
+- Module: Html/Css challenge class 3
-- Week:
+- Week:1

 # Notes

 - What did you find easy?
+From start to the end everything was challenge..hence it was fun making website and enjoyed it.

 - What did you find hard?
+Found difficult while i was adding articles therefor i managed to do it.
+-

-- What do you still not understand?
+What do you still not understand?
+At start everything was here and there but till now what i have done i understood.

 - Any other notes?
+none